alan-turing-institute/environment-and-sustainability-gc-community/README.md

 In slack, please introduce yourself on the #welcome channel, and feel free to send a direct message to Cass @cassgvp!

 ## Acknowledgements and citation
+Please cite this material as below:

+> Cassandra Gould van Praag.
+(2024). alan-turing-institute/environment-and-sustainability-gc-community.
+Zenodo. https://doi.org/10.5281/zenodo.11167968

+As contributors to this material grow, we will discuss and and agree a convention for attribution in the citation following the conventions of The Turing Way.

+### Acknowledgements
 This material has been prepared incorporating guidance and best practice from The Turing Way

 > The Turing Way Community.
 (2022).
 The Turing Way: A handbook for reproducible, ethical and collaborative research (1.0.2).
 Zenodo. https://doi.org/10.5281/zenodo.7625728